schto223/FlipGraphs.jl/docs/src/deltaComplex.md

 ```
 ### Common Graph-like methods

-`DeltaComplex` is not an implementation of [`Graphs.AbstractGraph`](@extref).
-However, as it is similar to a simple graph, I used the same notation and function names for simplicity
+`DeltaComplex` is not an implementation of Graphs.AbstractGraph. <!--[`Graphs.AbstractGraph`](@extref).--> However, as it is similar to a simple graph, I used the same notation and function names for simplicity

 ```@docs
     np(::DeltaComplex)